 Cute daybed design.
-Handy bottom drawer w/ample storage space.
+Handy bottom drawer with ample storage space.
 Easy to put together with the included tools.
+The low-to-floor- design makes it easy for a child to get in and out of bed.
+Pick from 5 stylish finishes.

-A bit pricey.
-Some owners express concerns about the durability of particle board components.
+Pricey.
+Some concerns about the durability of particle board components.

 Fun characters, bright colors, and a sturdy steel frame.
+Two attached guardrails.
+Easily accessible for a child when getting in and out of bed.
 Well-made plastic components.
+Easy assembly.

-Some owners have trouble with rails and other components not matching up to their designated slots during assembly.
+Some have trouble with rails and other components not matching up to their designated slots.

 Babies grow up fast, and before you know it, your little one will move from her crib into a toddler bed.
 It can seem like a big adjustment to make, but if you handle it right, it can be a relatively smooth transition.